Configure Receive Message

 Note:

-The Recipient Number and the Keyword fields are mandatory for you to create a new configuration.
-You can use the Edit Configuration option in the Configurations section to add in the other configuration details later.
+You can use the Edit Configuration option in the Configurations section to add in the other details later.

-1. Auto Reply—You can configure to send an auto reply message to a customer whenever a message that has the matching keyword is received from the customer.
-You can either send the auto reply as soon as you receive a message or schedule to be sent later.
+1. Auto Reply—You can send an auto reply message to a customer whenever a message that has the matching keyword is received from the customer.
+You can either send the auto reply as soon as you receive a message or schedule it to be sent later.

 1. Sender ID—Select a sender ID using which you want to send the response back to the customer.